4d/4d-for-ios/docs/Data-Formatter-Create.md

 <img src="assets/en/data-formatter/light-black-and-white.png" alt="drawing" width="250"> <img src="assets/en/data-formatter/dark-black-and-white.png" alt="drawing" width="250">

-### Optimized color picture
+### Optimized color pictures

-If you want to display colored pictures adapted to your color mode, you need to have two pictures: one for the light mode, and one for the dark mode suffixed with ```_dark```, as follows:
+To opimize the color pictures displayed on your app and adapted to your color mode, you need to have two pictures: one for the light mode, and one for the dark mode suffixed with ```_dark```, as follows:

 <img src="assets/en/data-formatter/Architecture.jpg" alt="drawing" width="600">